Betel nut chewing: India

 In a 16th-century cookbook, Nimatnama-i Nasiruddin-Shahi, describes Ghiyas-ud-din Khalji, the Sultan of Mandu (r.
 1469–1500), watches as tender betel leaves of the finest quality are spread out and rosewater is sprinkled on them, while saffron is also added.
 An elaborate betel chew or paan would contain fragrant spices and rose preserves with chopped areca nuts.

 It is a tradition in South India and nearby regions to give two Betel leaves, areca nut (pieces or whole) and Coconut to the guests (both male and female) at any auspicious occasion.
 Even on a regular day, it is the tradition to give a married woman, who visits the house, two Betel leaves, areca nut and coconut or some fruits along with a string of threaded flowers.
 This is referred to as thamboolam.
 Paan is symbol of Prosperity in indian tradition and part of most of rituals followed.

 Use of this drug causes profuse red coloured salivation.
 This saliva is spat out, yielding stains and biological waste pollution in public spaces.
 Many countries and municipalities have laws to prevent betel quid spit.

 Betel leaf used to make paan is produced in different parts of India.
 Some states that produce betel leaf for paan include West Bengal, Bihar, Assam, Andhra Pradesh, Uttar Pradesh.
 In West Bengal, two types of betel leaves are produced.
-These are "Bangla Patta (Country Leaf)" and Mitha Patta (Sweet Leaf)".
+These are Bangla patta (Bengali leaf/Country Leaf) and Mitha patta (Sweet Leaf).
 In West Bengal, Bangla patta is produced mainly in district of Dinajpur, Malda, Jalpaiguri, and Nadia.
 Mitha patta is produced in places such as Midnapur and South 24 Parganas.